friflo/Friflo.Json.Fliox/README.md

     - small size of assemblies (*.dll) ~ 850kb in total
 - targets for optimal performance
     - maximize throughput, minimize latency, minimize heap allocations and boxing
-    - enable task batching and support bulk operations for CRUD commands
+    - enable task batching aka a unit of work
+    - support bulk operations for CRUD commands
 - provide compact and strongly typed API
     - type safe access to entities and their keys when dealing with containers
     - type safe access to DTO's when dealing with database commands